Invest in innovative UK businesses

 Before submitting the Application Form, you should carefully review and understand the Information Memorandum and the Investor’s Agreement.
 Remember that the proposal is NOT suitable for everyone, the information in the Information Memorandum does NOT constitute tax, legal or investment advice and you should seek your own independent advice.
 Once submitted we will review the application and AML Certification within the Application Form then process your application.

 The Jenson EIS Fund has a mandate to focus on long-term capital growth and enables private investors to invest in a range of committed and ambitious entrepreneurs and their early stage growing companies.
 The Jenson EIS Fund predominantly facilitates syndicated follow-on funding to its existing portfolio, external opportunities are also considered allowing us to benchmark against our existing opportunities.
-Investing in our portfolio allows us to support management teams that we have already worked along side.
+Investing in our portfolio across 5-10 entrepreneurial high growth companies per tranche, allows us to support management teams that we have a working relationship with whilst providing diversification across stage and sector.

-To date, Jenson has made 27 EIS investments, two of those companies are no longer trading.
-As an EIS and SEIS Fund Manager, Jenson have learnt over the last eight years that losses are part of the early stage investment landscape and aims to mitigate and reduce those losses by running a generalist fund.
+To date, Jenson has invested into 31 EIS qualifying companies, two of those companies are no longer trading.
+As an EIS and SEIS Fund Manager, Jenson have learnt over the last ten years that losses are part of the early stage investment landscape and aims to mitigate and reduce those losses by running a generalist fund.

 The Jenson SEIS Fund aims to target new innovative companies which are developing disruptive technologies with established plans and management teams, demonstrated growth potential with strong commercial opportunities with a planned exit strategy.
-The Fund is a generalist fund, thereby the sector focus is agnostic and the type of businesses and opportunities can be anything that is SEIS compliant (typically small early stage companies in non-capital intensive sectors).
+The Fund is a generalist fund with a focus on tech enabled businesses, thereby the sector focus is agnostic and the type of businesses and opportunities can be anything that is SEIS compliant (typically small early stage companies in non-capital intensive sectors).

-We aim to invest in 8 – 12 early stage high-growth companies based around the UK, in any sector, with an exciting growth story and a product that we feel has value.
+We aim to invest in 8 – 12 early stage high-growth companies per tranche based around the UK, in any sector, with an exciting growth story and a product that we feel has value.

-To date, Jenson has made over 120 SEIS investments, 41 of those companies are no longer trading.
-As an SEIS Fund Manager Jenson has learnt over the last seven years that losses are part of the SEIS landscape and aims to mitigate and reduce those losses by running a generalist fund.
+To date, Jenson has made over 135 SEIS investments, 47 of those companies are no longer trading.
+As a SEIS Fund Manager Jenson has learnt over the last ten years that losses are part of the SEIS landscape and aims to mitigate and reduce those losses by running a generalist fund.
 Jenson works closely with their investee companies to help them develop and grow.

 Frequently asked questions